NERSC/sc22-dl-tutorial/README_summit.md

 # SC22 Deep Learning at Scale Tutorial (Summit Commands)

-Refear to main `README.md` for details
+Please refear to main [(README.md)](https://github.com/tsaris/sc22-dl-tutorial/blob/main/README.md) for details of the tutorial and how to run on NERSC's Perlmutter machine.
+This page has the commands on how to run on OLCF's Summit machine.

 Data location on Summit: `/gpfs/alpine/stf011/world-shared/atsaris/SC22_tutorial_data`